wangziqi2013/wangziqi2013.github.io/_posts/2018-06-09-direct-segment.markdown

 overhead bound to swapping.
 Second, big-data applications typically allocate its workspace memory at startup, and then perform memory management by its own.
 Fine-grained memory management at page granularity is of little use in this scenario, as external fragmentation is not observable by the OS.
-Third, the workspace memory of big-data applications are almost always of read/write permission.
+Third, the workspace memory of big-data applications are almost always of readable and writable permission.
+Per-page protections bits are useful in cases such as protecting code segment from being maliciously altered, but there is no way of selectively turning them off for the workspace memory area.
+Overall, we conclude that the current hardware page-level fine grained mapping and protection machanism is sufficient, but not in its best shape to deliver high performance for big-data applications.